rashmikhadse/Georgia-Zipcode-Data-Extraction-/README.md

 ### 2. Can you briefly explain the main components of the project?
 Step 1: Data gathering using Webscraping from DSIRE website for states GA, AZ, CO, OH and FL Step 2: Cleaning the gathered data
-Step 3: Creating a centralized Database for gathered data on Google Cloud Platform Step 4: Builed Dashboards and recommendation engine for recommending incentives
+Step 3: Creating ER diagrams for the database and identifying eligibility criteria for recommending appropriate incentives Step 3: Creating a centralized Database for gathered data on Google Cloud Platform Step 4: Builed Dashboards and recommendation engine for recommending incentives